BrianLusina/wikiscrapper/README.md

 # WikiScraper
-This is the code for the "Build a Web Scraper"

-#Overview
-This script pulls the top 20 most frequently used words from a Wikipedia article.
+Pulls the top 20 most frequently used words from a Wikipedia article.
 It uses regular expressions and stop word removal to create a cleaned table that we can view with the results applications are recommender systems, chatbots and NLP, sentiment analysis, data visualization, market research

 #Installation

 The necessary dependencies are in the requirements.txt file so just run this before running the actual code to get them installed

 ``
 pip install -r requirements.txt